peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  sample(self, list, k)
      |
+     |  sattolo(self, list)
+     |      Puts the elements of 'list' in random order, choosing
+     |      from among all cyclic permutations (Sattolo's algorithm).
+     |      Returns 'list'.
+     |
      |  shell_point(self, dims, outerRadius=1, innerRadius=0.5)
      |      Generates an independent and uniform random point inside a 'dims'-dimensional
      |      spherical shell (donut, hollow sphere, etc.)
      |      centered at the origin.
      |
      |  shuffle(self, list)
+     |      Puts the elements of 'list' in random order (does an
+     |      in-place shuffle).
+Returns 'list'.
      |
      |  simplex_point(self, points)
      |      Generates an independent and uniform random point on the surface of an N-dimensional